Lollapalooza 2016 – Day 2

 State Farm was also present and in addition to the chance to recharge yourself, also offered some nice, cool air-conditioning, lockers, and complimentary sunscreen, sunglasses, fanny packs and more!
 One area that I did not know about until later was the Toyota Music Den that had some performances from acts like Dua Lipa and Muddy Magnolias, to name just a few, but I didn’t realize it was located right by the BMI stage… just didn’t stand out on the map for me for some reason.

 So, it was unfortunate that I missed some bonus performances there, but it was great to know that more people could see some performers more than once!
 There was so much more to explore, but we headed on over towards the BMI stage to watch Muddy Magnolias!
 Read the review here.

-Caught some of Mac Miller‘s set, but no, we did not notice Malia dancing; only heard about it later.
-Mac Miller had A LOT of people with their hands in the air heavily into their sounds and they did sound phenomenal, but we wanted to get over to the Pepsi stage for Wolf Alice.
+Caught some of Mac Miller‘s set, but no, we did not notice Malia Obama dancing; only heard about it later.
+Mac Miller had A LOT of people with their hands in the air heavily into the sounds and he did sound phenomenal, but we wanted to get over to the Pepsi stage for Wolf Alice.
 Read the review of Wolf Alice’s performance here.

-After Wolf Alice, had to take the Metra back home; 30 minute walk to the station, a little more than an hour train ride and another 15 minutes by car back and thankfully Metra gave great rates for the Lollapalooza days, $20 round trip each day for the whole four day event, thanks Metra for making it a cost effective and enjoyable way to get to and from the festival!
+After Wolf Alice, I had to take the Metra back home; thankfully Metra gave great rates for the Lollapalooza days, $20 round trip each day for the whole four day event, thanks Metra for making it a cost effective and enjoyable way to get to and from the festival!
 If you didn’t take advantage of Metra’s deal this year, keep a lookout for hopefully a similar deal next year!